Skip to content

 Long-term exposure to air pollution increases the risk of heart disease, stroke, lung diseases and lung cancer.
 There is also early research into the correlation between air pollution and antibiotic resistance.
-In terms of the natural environment, emissions of nitrogen oxides (NOx), primarily from road vehicles, can negatively impact plant diversity, while friction from tyres on the road releases particles representing 5 -10% of microplastics deposited in the oceans.
+Emissions of nitrogen oxides (NOx), primarily from road vehicles, can negatively impact plant diversity, while friction from tyres on the road releases particles representing 5 -10% of microplastics deposited in the oceans.

 Friction from tyres releases particles representing 5-10% of microplastics deposited in the oceans.

-Airports generate air pollution from a number of sources including on-site power and heating, equipment to service aircraft, on-site vehicles, airport-related traffic on surrounding roads (staff, passengers and freight) and aircraft.
+Airports generate air pollution from a number of sources, including the aircraft themselves, on-site power and heating, equipment to service aircraft, on-site vehicles and airport-related traffic on surrounding roads (staff, passengers and freight).

-Vehicles travelling to and from airports are regarded in most analyses as the biggest contributor to local concentrations of pollutants, especially where airports are located in or near major urban centres or transport networks where they exacerbate existing air quality problems.
-The area around Heathrow consistently breaches air quality standards, although there has been no national review of pollution levels at other UK airports since the 2003 White Paper.
+Vehicles travelling to and from airports are often the biggest contributor to local concentrations of pollutants, especially where airports are located in or near major urban centres or transport networks where they exacerbate existing air quality problems.

 Some studies have identified airport-related emissions 20 miles from the runway.

-Aircraft operations produce NOx and PM.
-Official guidance suggests that emissions should be assessed only up to a height of 1,000m (the landing and takeoff cycle) as, above that altitude, emissions are thought to disperse over a wide area.
-This disregards emissions of small particles at higher altitudes, yet some studies have identified airport-related emissions 20 miles from the runway.
+Aircraft and airport operations produce NOx, sulphur, volatile organic compounds and particulate matter such as soot and black carbon, and research is ongoing on how that interacts with localised ozone formation.
+Ultrafine particles have been found in high concentrations downwind from Gatwick airport in one study.
+Official guidance suggests that emissions should be assessed only up to a height of 1,000m (the landing and take-off cycle) as, above that altitude, emissions are thought to disperse over a wide area.
+This disregards emissions of small particles at higher altitudes, yet some studies have identified airport-related emissions 40kms away from Schipol airport.

 Day-to-day responsibility for tackling air pollution rests with local authorities, though they are limited in terms of both powers and resources.
 The local authorities adjacent to Heathrow Airport and charged with maintaining air quality levels below legal limits, for example, have no powers to stop or reduce the airport’s operations if limits are not being met.